Tom Leahy (Australian footballer): North Adelaide

 A rift in the West Adelaide Football Club at the end of the 1909 season saw Tom and his two brothers, Bernie and Vinnie, seek clearances to North Adelaide.
 All three lined up for North Adelaide in the first round of 1910, and Bernie was voted Captain of the side by his teammates.
 In 1911 Tom played a vital role in South Australia's winning side at the 1911 Adelaide Carnival.

 After being runner up three times in the Magarey Medal in 1908, 1909 & 1911, Tom finally won the award in 1913.
 He also led North's Rucks in the Grand Final that year against Port Adelaide.
 Another fine season followed in 1914 with him taking out North Adelaide's best and fairest award, but he missed a spot in North Adelaide's Grand Final side that year due to a controversial suspension in the finals series.
 In 1915 Tom was unanimously voted Captain of the side after the retirement of longtime servant of the club Ernie Johns.

-From 1916-1918 the SAFL went into recess and a Patriotic League was played.
+From 1916 to 1918 the SAFL went into recess and a Patriotic League was played.
 Tom didn't play football during these years until 1918 when he joined the West Adelaide patriotic side.
 Prospect (who was loosely aligned with North Adelaide in this league) had left the competition early in the 1918 season due to lack of numbers.
 West Adelaide made the Grand Final against the West Torrens Patriotic side, and while West lost to Torrens Tom was named West's best player if not the best player on ground.

 In 1919 the SAFL returned and Tom again took up his role as North Adelaide's Captain, as well as the State Captain.
 Tom again had an outstanding season taking out North's Best and Fairest award and leading the side in what turned out to be a marathon finals series.
 North played in five games (having drawn two) and fell narrowly at the last hurdle to Sturt by 5 points.1919 SAFL Grand Final.
 In 1920 North Adelaide, led by Tom Leahy, went one better and took out the Premiership against Norwood 1920 SAFL Grand Final.
 Tom also captained the South Australian side that took on the Victorian side on the MCG and claimed a rare "away" victory against Victoria, 10-12(72)to 9-11(65).

 Tom was again North Captain and State captain in 1921.
 He retired early in 1922 before the season started, after having played 169 league games.

 Leahy represented South Australia at interstate football on 31 occasions during his career, including four carnivals.
 The only Interstate matches he missed since making his State debut in 1906 was in 1910 when his uncle died, and he missed the Western Australia match in the 1921 Perth Carnival after being injured in the opening match against Victoria.
-Considering that in four years encompassed by his career (1915-1918) there was no State football at all this number of games is no mean feat.
+Considering that in four years encompassed by his career (1915–1918) there was no State football at all this number of games is no mean feat.